alphagov/govuk-design-system/src/community/accessibility-strategy/index.md

 As of May 2023, we have improved our automated accessibility testing processes:

 1. We now run JavaScript in our test example code snippets.
-2. We now test every example code snippet, instead of just the first example per component.
+2. We now test every example code snippet for each component, instead of just the first example per component.
 3. We now run our tests in [@axe-core/puppeteer](https://github.com/dequelabs/axe-core-npm/blob/develop/packages/puppeteer) to include colour contrast checks, but we still use [jest-axe](https://github.com/nickcolley/jest-axe) to report issues.
 4. We added [html-validate](https://html-validate.org/) to our automated tests.
 This helps us test for HTML compliance, including [various WCAG 2.1 checks available through html-validate](https://html-validate.org/wcag.html).